|

 communication.
 At last, the ants seem to be able to add and subtract small

-numbers and this result is proved due to using of ideas of Information Theory.
+numbers and this result is proved using ideas of Information Theory.

 |